 Changes to the population of the ADER must be managed as follows:

 The Resource Entity and the QSE are jointly responsible for maintaining ADER population information using an Excel spreadsheet form posted on ERCOT’s website.
-These updates should be provided to ERCOT via e-mail at pilotprojects@ercot.com.

 ADER parameters will be established in the Network Model by the ADER’s Resource Entity using the approved Resource Registration process.
 ADERs that are subject to dynamically changing populations may need to set their Resource Registration data parameters at levels that will accommodate potential growth so as to reduce the need for frequent Resource Registration updates.
 This accounting for potential growth during registration should be done in consultation with ERCOT staff.

 The QSE may add or subtract Premises from an ADER at any time so long as still operating within the caps established by this Governing Document.
-However, any additions of Premises to an ADER will be reviewed and confirmed by the relevant DSP prior to be included by the QSE.
+The QSE shall provide notice to each affected DSP of any changes to an ADER population by providing an updated “Details of Aggregation” form, which will be reviewed and confirmed by the relevant DSP prior to being included by the QSE in the ADER population.

 Following the first month of having an active ADER, on the first day of each month, the QSE shall provide notice to each affected DSP any and all changes to the “Details of Aggregation” form by providing an updated “Details of Aggregation” form.
 This updated “Details of the Aggregation” form will include not only any Premises that are proposed to be added to or subtracted from the ADER, but will also retain the Premises that are unchanged from the last update, and will clearly note the Premises that are proposed to be added or subtracted.